MohammadSaeedi-wrm/mohammadsaeedi-wrm.github.io/resume.md

 ---
 ## Curriculum Vitae

 My research primarily focused on detecting best fitting satellite soil moisture products with in situ measurement moisture over the Lake Urmia basin.
-Then, I proceeded toward rainfall estimation using the satellite soil moisture data and generated a new algorithm using a bottom-up approach. <br/> SM2RAIN-NWF: A new algorithm by integrating the SM2RAIN algorithm and the analytical net water flux model. <br/> Currently, I am focusing on improving the quality of the SM2RAIN-NWF algorithm, enhancing the accuracy of estimated rainfall, and expanding the applicability of this algorithm to cover various types of studies such as drought, runoff, irrigation, etc.
+Then, I turned my attention to rainfall estimation using satellite soil moisture data and generated a new algorithm using a bottom-up approach. <br/> SM2RAIN-NWF: A new algorithm by integrating the SM2RAIN algorithm and the analytical net water flux model. <br/> Currently, I am focusing on improving the quality of the SM2RAIN-NWF algorithm, enhancing the accuracy of estimated rainfall, and expanding the applicability of this algorithm to cover various types of studies such as drought, runoff, irrigation, etc.
 <br/> You can also download *<a href="/assets//CV_MS_(June 0).pdf" style="color: blue; text-decoration: underline;text-decoration-style: line;">my CV (Update: June 6, 2022).</a>*

 ## Education